LayerXcom/zerochain-book/eng/src/ch00-00-introduction.md

 <img src="https://user-images.githubusercontent.com/20852667/59009598-33972d80-8869-11e9-922b-1f86e18455a8.png" width="500px">
 </div>

 The first goal of Zerochain is to provide a secure and efficient confidential and anonymous payment protocol for fungible assets.
-This requirements are that
+The requirements are that
 - Transferred amounts are private.
 - Each account balance is private.
 - Identities of transactors are private.